 What happens next?

-There's no time limit for filing a grievance.
+There's no time limit for filing a complaint/grievance.
 We’ll send you a letter saying that we received it.
-We’ll try to resolve your grievance right away.
+We’ll try to resolve your complaint/grievance right away (within 30 calendar days).
 We may call you for more info.

-The person who receives your appeal will record it.
 A provider with the same or like specialty as your treating provider will review your appeal.
-This provider won’t:

-- Within 60 calendar days from the date on our Adverse Benefit Determination letter: You or your representative need to file your appeal.
+- Within 60 calendar days from the date on our decision letter: You or your representative need to file the appeal.

 - Up to 14 days: We may extend the decision time about your appeal if we need more info and the delay is in your interest.
 If we extend the time, we’ll send you a letter to explain the delay.
 You can also ask for more time if you need it.

-- Within 72 hours: We’ll let you know our decision in this amount of time if your appeal was for urgent or emergency care, you’re in the hospital or your provider says that waiting up to 30 days for a decision could be harmful to your health.
+- Within 72 hours (Medallion and CCC Plus) or within 48 hours (FAMIS): We’ll tell you our decision if your appeal is for urgent, emergency or hospital care.
+Or if waiting up to 15 days for a decision could be harmful to your health.

 If you need more help or don’t agree with our appeal decision, here are some options.

-You can have someone else file a grievance or appeal for you.
+You can have someone else file a complaint/grievance or appeal for you.
 They can also act for you in a state fair hearing.
 This person is your member representative.
 They may be: